0x80/isolate-package/README.md

 ## Lockfiles

+Deploying the isolated code together with a valid lockfile turns out to be the biggest challenge of this solution.

+A lockfile in a monorepo describes the dependencies of all packages, and depending on the package manager, does not necessarily translate to the isolated output without altering it.

-The lockfiles for NPM as well as the Yarn v1 and v3 seem to have a flat structure unrelated to the workspace packages structure, so they are copied to the isolate output as-is.
+The lockfiles for NPM and Yarn seem to have a flat structure unrelated to the workspace packages structure, so they are copied to the isolate output as-is, but I haven't been able to verify that they work reliably.

 The PNPM lockfile clearly has a structure describing the different packages by their relative paths, and so to correct the lockfile it is adapted before being